Datafable/epu-index/news_scrapers/epu_scrapy/spiders/README.md

 given date range, a new Scrapy `Request` object is yielded.
 The response of those requests are processed using the `parse_live_article` (for regular articles) or the `parse_archive_article` (for `DS+` articles) method.
 Except for the fact that the `standaard` spider has two of these methods, the structure of these methods is very similar to what we discussed in previous spiders.
-The required article attributes are parsed from the page and an Article item is returned.
+The required article attributes are parsed from the page and an `Article` item is returned.

 ## De Tijd

-Similar to De Standaard, De Tijd requires a submission to search their archive.
+Similar to *De Standaard*, *De Tijd* requires a submission to search their archive.
 Therefore, the set up of this spider is similar to the `standaard` spider.
 The spider is directed to the log in form and returns a `FormRequest` object that will handle the form submission.
 After a successful log in, the spider constructs a url pointing to a search page using the settings in the [crawling settings file](../crawling_settings.json).
 This is again done in a method called